JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpStringFormat Class.md

    graphics.ScaleTransform(rxRatio, ryRatio)

    ' // Create a red solid brush
-   DIM solidBrush AS CGpSolidBrush = GDIP_ARGB(255, 255, 0, 0)
+   DIM solidBrush AS CGpSolidBrush = ARGB_RED
    ' // Create a font family from name
    DIM fontFamily AS CGpFontFamily = "Times New Roman" ' // Create a font from the font family
-   DIM pFont AS CGpFont = CGpFont(@fontFamily, 24, FontStyleRegular, UnitPixel)
+   DIM pFont AS CGpFont = CGpFont(@fontFamily, AfxGdipPointsToPixels(16, TRUE), FontStyleRegular, UnitPixel)

    ' // Create a string format object and set the alignment DIM stringFormat AS CGpStringFormat